FranklynPedro/BudgetCalculatorSPA/README.md

 ### 6. ⚙️ Local State Management
 The app stores user data temporarily using JavaScript variables.
 While this data is retained within the session, it is cleared when the page is refreshed.

+## 💡 Concepts Learned
+While working on this project, the following concepts were explored:

+### 1. **HTML5 (Structure and Semantics)**
+   - **Document Structure**: Understanding of the essential building blocks of a webpage, such as `<html>`, `<head>`, `<body>`, and meta tags.
+   - **Forms and Inputs**: Using `<input>` elements for user data entry and buttons for triggering actions.
+   - **Semantic HTML**: Using header and section elements to structure content clearly.

+### 2. **CSS3 (Styling and Layout)**
+   - **Responsive Design**: Implementing styles that adapt to different screen sizes, ensuring a mobile-friendly design.
+   - **Flexbox**: Leveraging Flexbox for layout, particularly in the header for alignment of elements.
+   - **Transitions and Animations**: Using smooth transitions to enhance user interaction (e.g., theme switching and input field focus).
+   - **Light and Dark Mode**: Implementing a dynamic theme system using CSS classes and transitions.
+   - **Button and Input Styling**: Creating visually appealing and interactive buttons and input fields.

+### 3. **JavaScript (Logic and Interactivity)**
+   - **DOM Manipulation**: Dynamically updating the content and layout of the page based on user interactions using JavaScript (e.g., toggling sections, updating the summary).
+   - **Event Handling**: Adding event listeners to buttons and inputs to trigger actions, such as saving data and changing themes.
+   - **Conditional Logic**: Using if-else statements to validate input and display relevant feedback (e.g., invalid input or successful saving).
+   - **Local State Management**: Storing user data in JavaScript variables and maintaining state across user interactions within the session.
+   - **Chart.js Integration**: Integrating a third-party library to visualize data (pie chart for budget breakdown).

+### 4. **User Experience (UX) Design**
+   - **Feedback and Alerts**: Providing real-time feedback to users through alerts and color-coded budget summaries.
+   - **Dynamic Content Display**: Dynamically showing or hiding sections based on user input to create a smooth and intuitive flow.

+### 5. **External Libraries and APIs**
+   - **Chart.js**: Utilizing a JavaScript library to render interactive charts for better data visualization.
+   - **Font Awesome**: Integrating external icon libraries to enhance the visual experience, such as the theme toggle icon.

 ## 🚀 Installation
 To run the Budget Calculator locally: